ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

    ```
    {:codeblock}

-1. *Optional*: Integrate Kotlin to your Java project with these steps:
+1. Integrate Kotlin to your Java project with these steps:

    - Add the Kotlin gradle plugin to the Module level `build.gradle`